 During my time in Chicago, I also discovered my joy in teaching, first as a teaching assistant and a teaching intern, and later as an instructor.
 Over the years, I have been privileged to teach undergraduate and/or graduate students at four different universities, but have always learned tremendously from all my students and from all these experiences.

 After completing my degree in Chicago, I was awarded a Max Weber Fellowship at the European University Institute in Florence, where I collaborated with scholars in other disciplines on issues of migration and citizenship.
 In the summer of 2015, I was appointed Instructor of Modern European History at the University of Colorado Denver.
-Since joining the CU Denver history faculty, I have also served as an affiliate faculty member of the International Studies program.
-I am happy to announce that I recently accepted a co-appointment as Instructor of International Studies.
-Thus beginning in Fall 2016, I will continue to teach as a History Department faculty member as before, but also take on additional responsibilities for the International Studies program, where I will serve as a member of the International Studies Steering Committee and teach the gateway course for International Studies majors.
+Since that time, I have also accepted a co-appointment as Instructor of International Studies.

 In addition to teaching at CU Denver, I continue to pursue my active research agenda.
 I am also seeking ways to “translate” my research across time periods and disciplines, speaking about the relevance of historical study to contemporary issues, not least of which is the current migration crisis in Europe.